Hiking the Beaver Brook trail to Lost Lake, where there is a beaver lodge and dam.

 - Nearby: Sussex Branch/Paulinskill Valley Rail Trail; Splitrock Reservoir Kayak

 Our two cents:

-This entire hike is covered by the Jersey Highlands Trails.
-There may be paper maps in the kiosk in the parking lot, or print out from the park site ahead.
+You can follow along on your smartphone with our Beaver Brook Interactive Map.
+There may be paper Mahlon Dickerson maps in the kiosk in the parking lot, or print out from the park site ahead.

 A complete description of the Beaver Brook trail is found the The New Jersey Walk Book.